the-turing-way/the-turing-way/chapters/open_science.md

 | -----------------------------------------------------|
 | The relative citation rate (OA: non-OA) in 19 fields of research.
 This rate is defined as the mean citation rate of OA articles divided by the mean citation rate of non-OA articles.
 Multiple points for the same discipline indicate different estimates from the same study, or estimates from several studies.
 References by discipline: Agricultural studies (Kousha and Abdoli, 2010); Physics/astronomy (Gentil-Beccot et al., 2010; Harnad and Brody, 2004; Metcalfe, 2006); Medicine (Sahu et al., 2005; Xu et al., 2011); Computer science (Lawrence, 2001); Sociology/social sciences (Hajjem et al., 2006; Norris et al., 2008; Xu et al., 2011); Psychology (Hajjem et al., 2006); Political science (Hajjem et al., 2006; Antelman, 2004; Atchison and Bull, 2015); Management (Hajjem et al., 2006); Law (Donovan et al., 2015; Hajjem et al., 2006); Economics (Hajjem et al., 2006; McCabe and Snyder, 2015; Norris et al., 2008; Wohlrabe, 2014); Mathematics (Antelman, 2004; Davis and Fromerth, 2007; Norris et al., 2008); Health (Hajjem et al., 2006); Engineering (Antelman, 2004; Koler-Povh et al., 2014); Philosophy (Antelman, 2004); Education (Hajjem et al., 2006; Zawacki-Richter et al., 2010); Business (Hajjem et al., 2006; McCabe and Snyder, 2015); Communication studies (Zhang, 2006); Ecology (McCabe and Snyder, 2014; Norris et al., 2008); Biology (Frandsen, 2009b; Hajjem et al., 2006; McCabe and Snyder, 2014). |

-Anther benefit of openness is that while research collaborations are essential to advancing knowledge, identifying and connecting with appropriate collaborators is not trivial.
+Another benefit of openness is that while research collaborations are essential to advancing knowledge, identifying and connecting with appropriate collaborators is not trivial.
 Open practices can make it easier for researchers to connect with one another by increasing the discoverability and visibility of one’s work, facilitating rapid access to novel data and software resources, and creating new opportunities to interact with and contribute to ongoing communal projects.

 Material's used: [1.](https://link.springer.com/chapter/10.1007/978-3-319-00026-8_2), [2.](https://elifesciences.org/articles/16800)

 ## Prerequisites / recommended skill level
-It is useful, but not necessary, to be familiar with version control and particularly that chapter's section on GitHub.
+It is useful, but not necessary, to be familiar with version control and particularly the version control chapter's section on GitHub.

 ## Credit

 Handling datasets as persistently identified, independently published items is a key element for allowing citation and long term integration of datasets into text as well as supporting a variety of data management activities.
 It would be an incentive to the author if a data publication had the rank of a citeable publication, adding to their reputation and ranking among their peers.